osama22711/Web-Devlopment/readme.md

 WITH
 FRONT END DEVELOPMENT

+THIS WAS FIRST CREATED BACK IN 21/08/2019 , GOOD OLD DAYSSS ! :D

 Extra small (xs) devices (portrait phones, less than 576px) No media query since this is the default in Bootstrap